Dream Run 2019 – New date March 2nd

-Join us for the third annual Dream Run on Saturday, February 23rd, 2019, a non-competitive, 5K and 10k fun run open to runners of all levels.
+Join us for the third annual Dream Run, a non-competitive, 5K and 10k fun run open to runners of all levels.
 Those who simply wish to walk and admire the iconic Cathedral Rock views, and pets on a leash, are also welcome.

 The 2019 VVS Dream Run will begin and end on the school campus, taking runners through the stunning red rock scenery of Coconino National Forest that surrounds the campus towards the richly diverse Oak Creek riparian zone and back again.